traderres/angularApp16/README.md

 		  Default output format [None]:     json

+ 6. Build and Push the image up to Amazon ECR
+    In Windows
- 6. Build and push the webapp image to the Amazon ECR In Windows
+		a.
+Build and Push the webapp to the Amazon ECR terminal> cd intelliJProjects/angularApp16
-    Terminal> scripts\buildPushWebApp.bat dev1
+		   terminal> scripts/buildPushWebApp dev1

-    *OR*
+		b.
+Build and Push the sync-service to the Amazon ECR terminal> scripts/buildPushSync dev1

     In Unix
+		a.
+Build and Push the webapp to the Amazon ECR terminal> cd intelliJProjects/angularApp16
-    unix> chmod u+x  ./scripts/buildPushWebApp.sh
+		   terminal> chmod u+x scripts/buildPushWebApp.sh
-    unix> ./scripts/buildPushWebApp.sh dev1
+		   terminal> scripts/buildPushWebApp.sh dev1

- 7. Build and push the sync-service image to the Amazon ECR In Windows
+		b.
+Build and Push the sync-service to the Amazon ECR terminal> chmod u+x scripts/buildPushSync.sh
-    Terminal> scripts\buildPushSync.bat dev1

-    *OR*

-    In Unix
-     unix> chmod u+x  ./scripts/buildPushSync.sh
-     unix> ./scripts/buildPushSync.sh dev1
+		   terminal> scripts/buildPushSync.sh dev1
 </pre>